Terms of Service

 - resell, rent, lease, sublicense, white-label or otherwise commercially exploit the Service except as expressly permitted in these Terms;

-- use the Service to build, support or benchmark any product or service that competes with the Service;
+- use our Confidential Information, our Documentation, or any knowledge gained by reverse-engineering the Service to design, build or contribute to a product or service that competes with the Service;

 - process the personal information of any person without the lawful basis (including consent where required) to do so; or